C++

 Discussion Points:

-- What happens when the std::unique_ptr goes out of scope?
+- What happens when the

-- When should you use std::weak_ptr?
+. - When should you use

-Functions as Object
+Functions as Objects

 Lambda Functions

 Lambda functions (also called lambda expressions) in C++ are unnamed (anonymous) functions that you can define inline.
 They were introduced in C++11 to make it easier to create small, concise functions, especially for use with the Standard Template Library (STL) algorithms or as callbacks.
 Unlike regular functions, they can capture variables from their surrounding scope.
-This is incredibly useful for passing context to a function on-the-fly.
+This is incredibly useful for passing context to a function on the fly.

 Syntax: